 The program offers students considering a career in medicine, public health, or other health care fields a way to combine the requirements of their professional training with a broad liberal arts education.
 It also provides excellent preparation for many other careers, including law, business, journalism, museum work, public policy, and government, in which a contextualized understanding of science, technology, and medicine is advantageous.

-Requirements of the major for the Class of 2015 and subsequent classes The major in History of Science, Medicine, and Public Health requires twelve term courses, including the two-term senior requirement.
+Requirements of the major The major in History of Science, Medicine, and Public Health requires twelve term courses, including the two-term senior requirement.
 Students select a pathway of seven courses that guides them through an area of specialization.
 The seven pathway courses must include two courses in History of Science, Medicine, and Public Health; one seminar numbered 100 or above in History of Science, Medicine, and Public Health or in History; one science course; and three electives chosen from relevant courses in any department.